CJmusic/cjmusic.github.io/_posts/2023-03-17-First Commit.markdown

 I'm still figuring that out, for now I thought I'd document the process in a post so at least I have something some content to develop around.

 I've recently been developing in [Replit](replit.com), a browser based IDE.
-You heard me right, a browser based IDE.

-That is to say, I developed this website completely in a browser tab, I didn't install anything on my computer and I'm not paying for any hosting.
+You heard me right, I developed this website completely in a browser tab, I didn't install anything on my computer and I'm not paying for any hosting.
 Everything is being hosted by [GitHub Pages](https://pages.github.com) and developed in Replit.

 I will preface this by saying I have premium accounts in both.
 Mainly because then I can have private Repos and Repls.
 Unfortunately one downside for using these free services, as far as I can tell all code, content, commits etc. for your website must be hosted in a public [GitHub](https://github.com) repo.
 I don't believe this matters much for my purposes, and I imagine the purposes of many people wishing to build websites.
 But it's something to keep in mind.